 NHS Forest Conference 2019

-The NHS Forest's 2019 conference will be held at Alder Hey Children's Hospital on the 11th October.
-The conference will focus on celebrating 10 years of the NHS Forest and looking at the role of green space in anchor institutions.
-Agenda items include a key note speech from Pam Warhurst, community activist and chair of Incredible Edible; a workshop looking into how green space can be used to engage with the local community; and various presentations on the role of anchor instuitions and green space, including examples of best practice.
-Please note that this event is FULL but if you would like to put your name down on the waiting list please email here.
+The NHS Forest's 2019 conference was held at Alder Hey Children's Hospital on the 11th October.
+The conference celebrated 10 years of the NHS Forest and looking at the role of green space in anchor institutions.
+Agenda items included a key note speech from Pam Warhurst, community activist and chair of Incredible Edible; a workshop looking into how green space can be used to engage with the local community; and various presentations on the role of anchor instuitions and green space, including examples of best practice.
+Over 80 people attended the day with interesting presentations and an inspiring walk around the green space at Alder Hey.

 - Key Note speech on The Value of Greenspace for Healthcare- Pam Warhurst, Cofounder of Incredible Edible Movement